altaha/mo-leads/README.md

+For Mila Reviewers: All my recent work is closed source.
+This is a sample from a previous project to demonstrate general coding and software skills, though not strictly AI related.

 # Mo Leads
-Insight Data Engineering Project - Generating Sales Leads from Venmo transactions data
+Real-time data pipeling for Mining Sales leads from Venmo transactions

 [Video demo](https://www.youtube.com/watch?v=9nHyXeSqYko)